cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     range: VOIRange
 }

-// Warning: (ae-missing-release-tag) "VOIRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VOIRange = {
     upper: number
     lower: number
 }

-// Warning: (ae-missing-release-tag) "VolumeActor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeActor = vtkVolume

-// Warning: (ae-missing-release-tag) "VolumeCacheVolumeAddedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeCacheVolumeAddedEvent =
 CustomEvent_2<VolumeCacheVolumeAddedEventDetail>

-// Warning: (ae-missing-release-tag) "VolumeCacheVolumeAddedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeCacheVolumeAddedEventDetail = {
     volume: ICachedVolume
 }

-// Warning: (ae-missing-release-tag) "VolumeCacheVolumeRemovedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeCacheVolumeRemovedEvent =
 CustomEvent_2<VolumeCacheVolumeRemovedEventDetail>

-// Warning: (ae-missing-release-tag) "VolumeCacheVolumeRemovedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeCacheVolumeRemovedEventDetail = {
     volumeId: string
 }

-// Warning: (ae-missing-release-tag) "VolumeInputCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeInputCallback = (params: {
     volumeActor: VolumeActor
     volumeUID: string
 }) => unknown

-// Warning: (ae-missing-release-tag) "VolumeLoadedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeLoadedEvent = CustomEvent_2<VolumeLoadedEventDetail>

-// Warning: (ae-missing-release-tag) "VolumeLoadedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeLoadedEventDetail = {
     volume: IImageVolume
 }

-// Warning: (ae-missing-release-tag) "VolumeLoadedFailedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeLoadedFailedEvent = CustomEvent_2<VolumeLoadedFailedEventDetail>

-// Warning: (ae-missing-release-tag) "VolumeLoadedFailedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeLoadedFailedEventDetail = {
     volumeId: string
     error: unknown
 }

-// Warning: (ae-missing-release-tag) "VolumeLoaderFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type VolumeLoaderFn = (
 volumeId: string,